 Services that our plan pays for What you must pay Gender-affirming services For members with a diagnosis of gender dysphoria, the plan covers gender-affirming services.
-Some screenings and services are subject to prior authorization and referral requirements. \$0 сорау Health and wellness education programs The plan provides the following services: Online and printed health education materials and tools Nutrition counseling Disease management programs \$0 сорау Hearing services The plan covers hearing and balance tests done by your provider.
+Some screenings and services are subject to PA and referral requirements. \$0 copay Prior authorization may be required Health and wellness education programs The plan provides the following services: Online and printed health education materials and tools Nutrition counseling Disease management programs \$0 copay Hearing services The plan covers hearing and balance tests done by your provider.
 These tests tell you whether you need medical treatment.
 They are covered as outpatient care when you get them from a physician, audiologist, or other qualified provider.
-The plan also covers the following: Basic and advanced hearing tests Hearing aid counseling Fitting/evaluation for a hearing aid Hearing aids once every three years Hearing aid batteries and accessories Hearing aid repair and replacement of parts. \$0 copay Prior authorization may be required HIV screening The plan pays for one HIV screening exam every 12 months for people who: ask for an HIV screening test, or are at increased risk for HIV infection.
+The plan also covers the following: • basic and advanced hearing tests • hearing aid counseling • fitting/evaluation for a hearing aid • hearing aids once every three years • hearing aid batteries and accessories • hearing aid repair and replacement of parts.
+Prior authorization may be required HIV screening The plan pays for one HIV screening exam every 12 months for people who: ask for an HIV screening test, or are at increased risk for HIV infection.
 For women who are pregnant, the plan pays for up to three HIV screening tests during a pregnancy. \$0 copay

-Services that our plan pays for What you must pay Home health agency care \$0 copay Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
-Prior authorization may be required The plan will cover the following services, and maybe other services not listed here: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy \$0 сорау The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
-The following are needed to perform home infusion: Prior authorization may be required The drug or biological substance, such as an antiviral or immune globulin; • Equipment, such as a pump; and • Supplies, such as tubing or a catheter.
-The plan will cover home infusion services that include but are not limited to: Professional services, including nursing services, provided in accordance with your care plan; Member training and education not already included in the DME benefit; • Remote monitoring; and Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.
+Services that our plan pays for What you must pay Home health agency care \$0 copay Before you can get home health services, a doctor must tell Prior authorization may be required us you need them, and they must be provided by a home health agency.
+The plan will cover the following services, and maybe other services not listed here: • part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • physical therapy, occupational therapy, and speech therapy • medical and social services medical equipment and supplies Home infusion therapy \$0 copay The plan will pay for home infusion therapy, defined as Prior authorization may be required drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
+The following are needed to perform home infusion: • the drug or biological substance, such as an antiviral or immune globulin; • equipment, such as a pump; and • supplies, such as tubing or a catheter.
+The plan will cover home infusion services that include but are not limited to: • professional services, including nursing services, provided in accordance with your care plan; • member training and education not already included in the DME benefit: • remote monitoring; and monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.